 2017.
 Limited Edition 300.
 Dressed Doll.

-The Mary Astor doll is made of the finest hard plastic and vinyl and stands 16" tall with 15 points of articulation.
-Her rooted saran hair of auburn is styled in her signature coif setting off her pale brown eyes and hand painted features perfectly.
+The Mary Astor doll is made of the finest hard plastic and vinyl and stands 16" tall with fifteen points of articulation.
+Her rooted saran hair of auburn is styled in an elegant coif that sets off her delicate eyes of pale brown and hand painted features perfectly.
 Mary stays on her feet with an acrylic base.